ittuann/obsidian-gpt-liteinquirer-plugin/README.md

 The Lightweight ChatGPT Plugin is a fast, easy-to-use, and non-intrusive AI assistant plugin, which senselessly integrates OpenAI's ChatGPT API directly into Obsidian.

-If you enjoy this plugin or would like to show your support, please consider giving it a free star on GitHub~
+If you enjoy this plugin or would like to show your support, please consider giving it a free [Star ✨](https://github.com/ittuann/obsidian-gpt-liteinquirer-plugin) on GitHub~

 **Install and view this plugin automatically within Obsidian: [Click here](https://obsidian.md/plugins?id=gpt-liteinquirer)**